 Login to the WordPress dashboard and head over to Settings and General.
 You should see the following screen as shown in the image below.

-Next, scroll down and you should see the time zone section.
+Next, scroll down, and you should see the time zone section.
 Change that accordingly and do it right.
 This time will be helpful for scheduling posts in the future.
 Also, the time zone will help you show the accurate time of the post-update/publish.
 Use this tool to find the exact UTC you’re in to avoid any mistakes.
-A simple Google search as “<your city> timezone” will also help.
+A simple Google search such as “<your city> timezone” will also help.

 Get down at the bottom of the page and click on the ‘Save’ button.